 - information that you provide in emails and letters you send to us, including keeping a record of that correspondence;

-- details of your visits to our site (including, but not limited to, traffic data, location data, weblogs and other communication data), and the resources that you access.
+- shareholdings in a company or companies; anddetails of your visits to our website (including, but not limited to, traffic data, location data, weblogs and other communication data), and the resources that you access.

 We use information held about you in the following ways:

-- to provide you with information or services that you request from us or which we feel may interest you, where you have consented to be contacted for such purposes;
+- to provide you with information or services that you request from us;

-- to ensure that content from our site is presented in the most effective manner for you and for your device;
+- to ensure that content from our website is presented in the most effective manner for you and for your device;

 - to enable us to improve our services;